 If you are under investigation or charged with a crime, you must typically deal with state law enforcement.
 However, if you have been accused of a federal crime – such as fraud, Internet sex offenses, drug trafficking or certain white collar crimes – you may face a federal investigation.

 You should take a federal investigation very seriously as you may be in much more trouble than if you were under investigation for state crimes.
 Federal crimes tend to carry harsher penalties than state crimes and, if convicted, you will be sent to federal prison.
-Therefore, if you receive a letter from the FBI, US Immigration or any other federal agency, it is important to contact a Clearwater criminal defense lawyer immediately.
+Therefore, if you receive a target letter from the FBI, US Immigration or any other federal agency, it is important to contact a Tampa, FL criminal defense lawyer immediately.

 Not every attorney is equipped to handle federal criminal cases.
 Many criminal defense attorneys specialize in state crimes exclusively and do not represent clients facing federal criminal charges.
 Moreover, attorneys must have special permission from the Bar Association to represent clients in federal court.

 Ben Stechschulte is a former prosecutor and one of only two percent of Florida attorneys who has earned board certification in criminal trial law.
-Ben has the experience to represent you in your federal criminal case and can work with you from the moment you receive a letter from the federal government.
+He has the experience to represent you in your federal criminal case and can work with you from the moment you receive a letter from the federal government.

 What to Do If You Receive a Letter from a Federal Agency